en-wl/wordlist/README.md

 Variant level inconsistencies will arise when there are additional forms found in the database that are not mentioned.
 To resolve this, simply provide the additional forms.

+#### POS processing

+It is an error to add entries if an existing entry with an overlapping POS is already present.
+This mostly applies to the `<m>` and `<a>` POS tags.
+For example, adding a `<n>` form of a word when an entry with the `<m>` POS already exists is an error.
+To fix this, the `<m>` entry needs to be split into a separate `<n>` and `<v>`.

+If the `:adjust-pos` flag is given, a pass is first done to split or adjust existing entries so that the POS better matches the new entries.
+This will adjust both overlapping POSes, and also entries without a POS.
+The transformation is performed in an independent transaction, so the merge can fail while the POS changes remain.
+If this happens, you can generally just rerun the merge command and the POS changes will be skipped as there is nothing to do.

 ### Adjust file format